vovchisko/ed-void/README.md

 Simple CLI Journal reader for ED-VOID.
 Read journals and upload it to ed-void server, where server process it and re-route to online web-clients.

-Regular pilots can download client on your profile pahe as well.
+Registered pilots can also download client on cmdr's page as well.
 To make your own build you need "npm pkg" module installed.

 ### About ED-VOID
 ED-VOID is THE ULTIMATE EXPLORER'S TOOL, designed by explorers for explorers. http://ed-void.com/

-It helps you with scaning stellar boides, navigation, reporting your exploreation data, and get extended body information, based on existing reports.
+It helps you with scanned stellar bodies, navigation, reporting your exploration data, and get extended body information, based on existing reports.

 **dɪsˈkleɪmə:**

-*Unfortunately, we are not a part of Frontier Developments Plc.
-We using assets from original game to make people feel more comfortable playeing Elite Dangerous.
+*Unfortunately, I am not a part of Frontier Developments Plc.
+I'm using assets from original Elite Dangerous game to make people feel more comfortable playing with ED-VOID tools.
 All right on Elite Dangerous and assets belongs to Frontier Dev Plc.*

 ### VERSIONS
 **v.0.2b - CURRENT**
 - automatically retrieve api-key on first start.
 - automatically search for saved games folder and cmdr's journals.
 - filewatcher improved.
-- status & position update decreaced to ~1 sec.
+- status & position update decreased to ~1 sec.